Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • anti-tuberculosis - rifampicin;

-• hypotensive - nifedipine;
+• antihypertensive – nifedipine;

 • opioids - morphine.

-1. Computed tomography CT, magnetic resonance imaging MRI or X-ray of the skull in 2 projections to exclude a pituitary tumor.
+1. Computed tomography CT, magnetic resonance imaging MRI or x-ray of the skull in 2 projections to exclude a pituitary tumor.

 4. Biochemical analysis blood to determine the condition of the liver and kidneys.